English Electric

-The English Electric Company Limited (EE) was a British industrial manufacturer formed after the armistice of World War I by amalgamating five businesses which, during the war, had been making munitions, armaments and aeroplanes.
+The English Electric Company Limited (EE) was a British industrial manufacturer formed after World War I by amalgamating five businesses which, during the war, made munitions, armaments and aeroplanes.

-It initially specialised in industrial electric motors and transformers, railway locomotives and traction equipment, diesel motors and steam turbines.
-Its activities were later expanded to include consumer electronics, nuclear reactors, guided missiles, military aircraft and mainframe computers.
+It initially specialised in industrial electric motors and transformers, locomotives and traction equipment, diesel motors and steam turbines.
+Its products were later expanded to include consumer electronics, nuclear reactors, guided missiles, military aircraft and mainframe computers.

 Two English Electric aircraft designs became landmarks in British aeronautical engineering; the Canberra and the Lightning.
 In 1960, English Electric Aircraft (40%) merged with Vickers (40%) and Bristol (20%) to form British Aircraft Corporation.

 In 1968 English Electric's operations were merged with GEC's, the combined business employing more than 250,000 people.

 Foundation

 Aiming to turn their employees and other assets to peaceful productive purposes, the owners of a series of businesses decided to merge them forming The English Electric Company Limited in December 1918.